 (b) Failure to attend (in person or by teleconference) executive committee meetings regularly;

-(c) Illegal activity as a member of the executive committee; or
+(c) Conviction of illegal activity as a member of the executive committee; or

 (d) Acting in an manner detrimental to Louisiana Funeral Directors Association.